Monsters We Make: Development

-The project was first revealed following CoryxKenshin’s return from a year-and-a-half hiatus with an animated trailer, explaining that his lengthy absence was due to a new project he’d been working on that entire time.
+The project was first revealed following CoryxKenshin's return from a year-and-a-half hiatus with an animated trailer, explaining that his lengthy absence was due to a new project he'd been working on that entire time.
 A website then introduced fans to the main cast of characters.
 CoryxKenshin said the manga is a "playground" for his ideas.
 He was inspired by anime like Dragon Ball Z, Attack on Titan, and characters like The Raikage from Naruto.
 Through Jabari, he wants readers to see a powerful Black hero-someone who could inspire others just like Goku inspired him growing up.
 The first volume is co-created by Corey Mikell, with principal art by Andrew Gong and art by Elyas Magee-Shamaan.

 Story

-In dystopian 2114, teen musician Jabari Booker joins New Edyn Academy to hone his music but uncovers its dark secret: students are trained as expendable soldiers (HOUNDS) to fight “Leakers” mutated humans created by tech giant SANADA.
-Battling monstrous classmates and corporate corruption, Jabari’s team questions who the real monsters are, blending visceral action with existential stakes.

-Jabari, a resilient anime-loving prodigy, leads allies like eco-advocate September, strategist Liam, thrill-seeker Alicent, and tech genius Han.
-New Edyn Academy, a facade for molding Eternal Night-born youths into weapons, clashes with SANADA’s experiments, embodying greed and humanity’s ethical decay in a fight for survival.
+In the year 2114, the world hides its darkest secrets behind the glow of neon.

+Jabari Booker, a 17-year-old gifted musician, enters New Edyn Academy expecting to refine his talents.
+Instead, he’s plunged into a waking nightmare.The academy, a supposed sanctuary for students born during The Eternal Night, is training its students for a more sinister purpose—killing monsters.
+Citizens, including his classmates, are mutating into vicious creatures, twisted by the dark secrets of SANADA, a global tech giant pulling the strings.

+Jabari and his newfound allies are thrust into the ranks of expendable soldiers known as HOUNDS.
+Together, they must endure a brutal monster onslaught, expose SANADA’s hidden agenda, and confront the darkness within themselves.

+As the line between human and monster blurs, one question haunts them: Who are the real monsters?